NiklasMelton/AdaptiveResonanceLib/README.md

 We welcome contributions to AdaptiveResonanceLib!
 If you have suggestions for improvements, or if you'd like to add more ART models, please see our `CONTRIBUTING.md` file for guidelines on how to contribute.

+You can also join our [Discord server](https://discord.gg/45FjtRCt) and participate directly in the discussion.

 ## License

 AdaptiveResonanceLib is open source and available under the MIT license.
 See the `LICENSE` file for more info.

 ## Contact

-For questions and support, please open an issue in the GitHub issue tracker.
+For questions and support, please open an issue in the GitHub issue tracker or message us on our [Discord server](https://discord.gg/45FjtRCt).
 We'll do our best to assist you.

 Happy Modeling with AdaptiveResonanceLib!